A Bold Vision for a New Future

 Grand Chief Jerry Daniels

 The history of the Hudson’s Bay Company (HBC) is entwined with the history of colonial Canada.
 It is the oldest company in North America and First Nations have a long and complex history with HBC spanning more than 350 years.
-First Nation peoples were integral to the company’s success and many of the original people of Turtle Island were critical to the fur trade, intertwined with Canada’s history but often invisible in the Canadian narrative.
-Becoming the new owners of the Hudson’s Bay building is a public statement and an act of reclamation, and so the project has been named Wehwehneh Bahgahkinahgohn, or ‘it is visible’.
+First Nation peoples were integral to the company’s success and many of the original people of Turtle Island were critical to the fur trade, however they were often invisible in the Canadian narrative.
+Becoming the new owners of the Hudson’s Bay building is a public statement and an act of reclamation, and so the project has been named Wehwehneh Bahgahkinahgohn, or ‘it is visible.’

 As we considered the future for the Winnipeg building, it was important to ensure a sustainable plan for the site that also had meaningful purpose for the city of Winnipeg.
 HBC’s Truth and Reconciliation journey requires actions that demonstrate our commitment to moving forward together with Indigenous communities.
 We believe SCO is the right steward for this location, and can create a new community landmark that will help advance reconciliation.